Visiting Spain in December: A Practical Guide

 shutterstock_1071308384.jpg

-Granada in December is a winter wonderland, where the majestic Alhambra glows against the crisp air, and the snow-capped Sierra Nevada mountains create a stunning backdrop.
-The charming Albaicin district invites you to wander its narrow streets, where history and the scent of winter linger in the air.
+Granada in Spain in December is a true winter wonderland.
+The majestic Alhambra glows against the crisp air, while the snow-capped Sierra Nevada mountains provide a breathtaking backdrop.
+Wandering the charming Albaicín district offers a mix of history, cobblestone streets, and the cozy atmosphere of a city settling into the festive season.

 Valencia in December